havenoclu/ansible_sosreport/README.md

 ### What is it?

 These Ansible playbooks allow you to run sosreports on defined inventory and optionally upload the reports to a specified Red Hat support case.
-The current focus and testing is performed on major Red Hat Enterprise Linux releases, but should work on other distributions that support `sos`.
+The current focus and testing is performed on major Red Hat Enterprise Linux releases, but should work on other distributions that support `sos` (likely with tweaking based on things like the package manager).

 ### Variables to define